 Twenty-nine individuals lose their lives daily in the United States due to drunk driving.
 Approximately one-quarter of all car accidents involve alcohol or drug-impaired drivers.
 Florida takes drunk driving very seriously.
 DUI and DWI are acronyms describing impaired driving in slightly different contexts.
 This brief post will distinguish driving under the influence (DUI) from driving while intoxicated (DWI) and explain the differences between the two.
 Let’s take a look.

-What’s the Difference Between DUI and DWI?
+Do You Know the Difference Between DUI and DWI?

 States use both terms to describe this violation.
 For instance, in New York, DWI means “driving while intoxicated.”
 In contrast, Florida uses DUI, “driving under the influence.”
-But there is a perceptible difference in the level of impairment between DWI and DUI.
+However, there is a perceptible difference in the level of impairment between DWI and DUI.

 Driving under the influence indicates that a motorist has a degree of cognitive impairment from drugs or alcohol.
 Driving while intoxicated implies that the driver has a significant cognitive impairment from alcohol or drug consumption.
 States typically base disparities in charges on factors such as age, degree of impairment, and any special conditions.